 If you take too much, you risk a Cymbalta overdose.
 Talk to your physician or call an ambulance immediately if you do take too much and tell them how much you’ve taken.

 If you forget to take your medication, take it again as soon as you remember.
 However, if it’s close to the time you’d take your next dose, skip it and wait for your next dose.
 Never take more Cymbalta to make up for a missed dose.

 Cymbalta and alcohol

 You should avoid drinking alcohol when taking Cymbalta.
 Alcohol can make some side effects of Cymbalta worse, like dizziness and drowsiness.
-Alcohol and Cymbalta could also interact to make any possible liver damage worse or aggravate pre-existing liver disease.
+Alcohol and Cymbalta could also interact to make any possible liver damage worse or aggravate the pre-existing liver disease.

 How long does it take for Cymbalta to work?

 This varies by person.
 It depends on a range of factors, like your condition, your health, how you react to the medication, and the dose you take.
 You may see effects in one to two weeks after you start taking Cymbalta.
 These include improvements to your energy levels, sleep, and appetite.

 You may also see improvements in depression after six to eight weeks.
 Remember, these timelines are only average guides.
 You may respond faster, or it may take longer for Cymbalta to work for you.